Can You Sue a Mortgage Company for Emotional Distress? Your Legal Options Unveiled!

 What Constitutes Emotional Distress In A Mortgage Case?

-Emotional distress in a mortgage case can include anxiety and psychological trauma from the company’s behavior.
+Emotional distress in a mortgage case can include anxiety and psychological trauma from the company’s behaviour.

 How Can You Prove Emotional Distress In A Lawsuit?